 Reaching out to minority patients at the point of care

-Clinical Research Pathways launched our Training Minority Clinical Teams: Getting New Quality Medicines to All Americans program in 2018 with a three-year grant ($200,000 for the first year) to Morehouse School of Medicine (MSM) in Georgia, where 31.7% of the population is African American and 9.4% is Latino.
+Clinical Research Pathways launched our Training Minority Clinical Teams: Getting New Quality Medicines to All Americans program in 2018 with a three-year grant to Morehouse School of Medicine (MSM) in Georgia, where 31.7% of the population is black or African American and 9.4% is Latino.
 The program acknowledges the singular role of minority healthcare providers and helps equip them to recruit and enroll minority patients in appropriate clinical trials at the point of care.
 Because the invitation to enroll will come from a trusted provider in a familiar location, the patient may be more likely to participate.

-For the first year, the program will concentrate on cardiovascular disease.
-The leading cause of death worldwide, cardiovascular disease presents even higher risk for African Americans and Latinos.
-Therefore, initial recruitment, training, and mentoring efforts will target primary care physicians and cardiologists.
+During its first year, the program focused on cardiovascular disease.
+The leading cause of death worldwide, cardiovascular disease presents even higher risks for black Americans and Latinos.
+Therefore, initial recruitment, training, and mentoring efforts targeted primary care physicians and cardiologists.
 MSM has since expanded its focus, adding physicians in other high-impact specialties, including adult diabetes, neurology/Parkinson’s disease, nephrology, sleep disorders, and pediatrics.

 A pathway to improved public health